firity/Firewyni/Planning/Interview templete.md

 ## Goals

+- What is the aim of having this home page?

 - What is  your main goal you want to achieved with this home page?

 - What problem will solve the home page?